patcg/docs-and-reports/design-dimensions/Dimensions-with-General-Agreement.md

 The community group has reached general agreement that the _Private Measurement Technical Specification MVP_ may include server processing dependencies, however any server architecture must achieve both a high level of security (which the editors will align with the ongoing [Threat Model](../threat-model) work) as well as ability to explain the privacy and security properties of the system to end users.

-## Privacy defined by Differential Privacy
+## Privacy defined at least by Differential Privacy

 We’ve explored three main definitions of privacy: